10P/Tempel

-10P/Tempel, also known as Tempel 2, is a periodic Jupiter-family comet with a 5-year orbital period.
+10P/Tempel, also known as Tempel 2, is a large Jupiter-family comet roughly 10 km in diameter with a 5.4 year orbit around the Sun.
 It was discovered on 4 July 1873 by Wilhelm Tempel.

-At the perihelion passage on 2 August 2026 the solar elongation is calculated at 164 degrees, with apparent magnitude approximately 8, with closest approach to Earth on 3 August 2026 at a distance of 0.414 AU.
+As of late August 2026, the comet is around apparent magnitude 9 with a declination of –33.
+The orbital dust trail created from particles ejected by the nucleus over hundreds of years is visible in images of the comet.
+At perihelion passage on 2 August 2026 the solar elongation was 164 degrees at a magnitude of approximately 8–9 with a declination of –24.
+The closest approach to Earth was the next day on 3 August 2026 at a distance of 0.414 AU.
+The comet got into the reach of most binoculars.